phernama21/bicycle-shop/README.md

     Product "1" --> "*" CartItem : added_to

 ```

-###Main models:
+### Main models:
 - `users`: normal users(clients) and admin users
 - `products`: bicycles, skis, surfboards ...
 - `components`: the different parts of products: wheels, frame, color ...
 - `options`: component possible choices
 - `rules`: defines the behaviour between options of the same product.
 For example, if a option A of component X is picked by the user, then the option B of component Y is unavailable
-- `carts`: shopping cart container the products customized by the users
+- `carts`: shopping cart containing the products customized by the users
 - `orders`: orders placed by the users